 Dig into the back-to-basics skills that are fundamental to the Trails purpose and success.
-Tread construction, Stonework, Thinking Beyond the Blaze, Trail Eyes…course details and schedule will be announced soon.
+Tread construction, Stonework, Thinking Beyond the Blaze, Trail Eyes…course details below.

 No previous experience is necessary; training is provided by certified volunteer crew leaders.
 There will be roles for all ages and abilities.
 The IATA provides food, tools, and campsites free to all who volunteer.

 See a map of the project area [PDF]